Get More From Merlin Bird ID With These Powerful Features

 From the Winter 2020 issue of Living Bird magazine.
 Subscribe now.

-In 2014 we introduced our free Merlin Bird ID app, designed to help people answer their #1 question: What’s the name of the bird I just saw?
-The app works amazingly well thanks to its “smart” approach: users answer a few simple questions, and then the app uses eBird data to present a short list of possibilities tailored to your location and date.
-More than a million downloads later, the app is more powerful than ever—it now covers 3,000 species across 40 countries, and it can even ID birds in photos.
+In 2014 we introduced our free free Merlin Bird ID app, designed to help people answer their #1 question: What’s the name of the bird I just saw?
+The app works amazingly well thanks to its “smart” approach: users answer a few simple questions or, snap a picture and then the app uses eBird data to present a short list of possibilities tailored to your location and date.
+More than a million downloads later, the app is more powerful than ever—it now covers more than 37,0500 species across 40 countries, and it can even ID birds in photos., and now it can even ID birds singing around you!

 One thing we’ve realized as we talk to people about Merlin is that a lot of people use it for one main function, but may not be aware of other great features just a few taps away, including a full set of bird songs, automatic identification of birds in photos, ways to interface with eBird lists, and much more.
 How many of these features do you use?